joedski/musings/HyperHTML/Journal 2018-12-10 - Abstracting Around Components in HyperHTML Things.md

 - Template Strings
 - Raw Template Interpolation Values (the ones the component's render function returns)
 - Processed Template Interpolation Values (all component stand-ins replaced with content renderable by HyperHTML)

+The render process itself deals with a few steps, then:
+- Render Local Root
+    - Render Template + Children
+        - This yields Primitives, DOM Nodes, and Component VNodes.
+    - Reconcile Children with previous Children Instances
+        - Apply changes to the instances based on the difference between the previous and next Component VNodes.
+- Flush Local Root Changes to DOM
+    - Render Children Instances to DOM Mutations

+I kind of want to preserve the local-render-ability-ness of HyperHTML, though.
+Are these two steps necessarily separate?
+Or can they be run both at once, more or less?
+Does one way or the other make sense or no sense?

+Keeping them combined might be the only way it actually does make sense, at least in as much as calling `this.html` on a template actually triggers a redraw.
+Hm.